-If the breeder is a good one, they will already have started training the puppies the basics of dog training.
+If the breeder is a good one, they will already started the dog training for there Labrotties.
 But once the puppy is at your house, you need to take over the training.

 You do not want to wait until they are four to five months old to start their training.
 Waiting until they are older to train them is the best way to have an out of control Labrottie.
 Even at the tender age of two to three months, they’re smart enough to learn the basics, unlike some other dogs.

 IF your training is filled with equal parts of play and training, your Labrottie will never get bored.
 Instead, they will think that training is like playtime!
 Puppies get just as much excitement from being trained to sit, lay down, stay, come, while the adult Labrottie would love to learn to do other skills.

 Running around playing fetch is a great way for exercise, but they also need mental stimulation.
 The bottom line for this breed is to train them early and train them often.